 MFA-8020 Advanced Maritime Operations - 5 ECTS

-PhD students at UiT The Arctic University of Norway register for class and exam in Studentweb by 1 February for spring semester and 1 September for autumn semester.
+PhD students at UiT The Arctic University of Norway go directly to Studentweb to register for class and exam by 1 February for spring semester and 1 September for autumn semester.

 PhD students or holders of a Norwegian Master degree in Nautical Science, Marine Technology, Maritime Operations of five years or 3+ 2 years (or equivalent) may be admitted.
 PhD students must upload a document from their university stating that there are registered PhD students.
 This group of applicants does not have to prove English proficiency and are exempt from semester fee.

 Holders of a Master´s degree must upload a Master´s Diploma with Diploma Supplement / English translation of the diploma.
 Applicants from listed countries must document proficiency in English.
 To find out if this applies to you see the following list:

 For more information on accepted English proficiency tests and scores, as well as exemptions from the English proficiency tests, please see the following document:

 - Operational challenges with emphasis on Polar waters

 - Wave, current, wind and ice loads on vessels

 - Weather forecasting